 4. Maximizing Point Values

 Some travelers who collect miles and points try to avoid spending cash on a ticket.
 But that may be short-sighted.
-Most people don’t have the ability to manufacture unlimited quantities of points and would be better served saving their points for high value redemptions (at least two cents per point).
+Most people don’t have the ability to earn lots quantities of points and would be better served saving their points for high value redemptions (at least two cents per point).
 When the travel expense in question could be booked through an award but only at a low point valuation, it may be better to pay out of pocket.
 If you have a stash of fixed value points you can have the best of both worlds – save your transferable points and airline miles for more valuable redemptions and save your cash at the same time.

 Credit Card Comparison

 The table below compares the main credit cards associated with each of the three points programs:

 |US Bank FlexPerks Visa||20,000||1x||US Bank FlexPerks Visa 20K 1x 2x on category with highest spend out of airline/gas/grocery|

 3x charitable donations $0 first year, then $49